C2SM/git-course/beginner/Exercise_1_basic_commands.md

 ## Remarks

+> [!NOTE]
-> **Note:** Any text enclosed in `<>` denotes a placeholder to be replaced with a specific string appropriate to your context, i.e. delete `<>` and replace it with the appropriate word.
+> Any text enclosed in `<>` denotes a placeholder to be replaced with a specific string appropriate to your context, i.e. delete `<>` and replace it with the appropriate word.

+> [!TIP]
-> **Note:** Some exercises may require the use of basic Unix commands.
+> Some exercises may require the use of basic Unix commands.
 If you are unfamiliar with Unix systems, refer to the file [Basic Unix Commands](../Unix_Commands.md) for a list of all necessary commands.

 ## Global Git Configuration Settings